Kiplinger ESG 20: Our Favorite Picks for ESG Investors

 - Industry: Specialty industrial machinery

 The stock is not cheap.
-The shares rose 65% over the past year and now trade at 41 times expected earnings.
-Still, Argus Research says Xylem is more attractive than its peers given its financial strength and growth outlook, and the firm rates Xylem a “buy.”
+Shares coughed up 12% across the past three months and still trade at 38 times expected earnings.
+Still, Argus Research says Xylem is more attractive than its peers given its financial strength and growth outlook, and the firm rates XYL a Buy.

 Social Standout: Kellogg